John L. Primavera inducted into Senior Executive Service

-55th Chief of Engineers Lt.
-Gen. Scott A. Spellmon administers the Oath of Office to NAD Regional Director of Business John Primavera as he is sworn into the Senior Executive Service at Fort Hamilton, New York, Nov.
-7. (U.S. Army photo by Jorge Barrueto)
+BROOKLYN, N.Y. -- The 55th Chief of Engineers Lt.
+Gen. Scott A. Spellmon hosted a Senior Executive Service induction ceremony for U.S. Army Corps of Engineers, North Atlantic Division Regional Director of Business John L. Primavera at the Fort Hamilton Community Club Nov.
+7.

+“This is the selection of an individual who has demonstrated his potential to serve at a higher level of responsibility in this world-class organization,” said Spellmon.
+“It truly highlights the special trust relationship the American people and this organization have with you, John.”

+Primavera is long-tenured USACE team member, serving with the organization since 1985 with both the New York District and the North Atlantic Division.
+Throughout those 38 years, Primavera worked in a variety of roles, including contract administration, construction, and resource management before ultimately being selected as the regional director of business for the division in September 2023.

 |Date Taken: